KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 ## File Selection Dialogs

 This section covers dialogs to select files to open and save.
-These dialogs access the power of the underlying KDE dialogs, including advanced filtering techniques and can provide either paths or URLs.
+The file dialogs are provided by your system.
+They can be provided with either paths or URLs and could utilize wildcard or mimetype filtering.

 ###  --getopenfilename dialog box